 How to Take Part

-To take part in Chhath Puja, one must offer prayers to Surya and Ushas, asking them to fulfill wishes and bestow health on family members, friends, and elders.
-People express their gratitude to the Sun and Ushas for giving life to the earth and fertility.
-Participants are allowed to consume prasadam, a festive dish made of sweet rice with milk, after offering it to the young moon and the goddess Ganges.
-During Chhath, it is interesting to see the colorful processions to the rivers and even take part in the events personally!
+To take part in Chhath Puja, offer prayers to Surya and Ushas, asking them to fulfill wishes and bestow health on family members, friends, and elders.
+People express gratitude to the Sun and Ushas for giving life and fertility to the earth.
+After offering prasadam (a festive sweet rice dish with milk) to the young moon and the goddess Ganges, participants are allowed to enjoy it.
+It is a vibrant festival, with colorful processions to rivers, and everyone is welcome to join the celebrations!

 Chhath Puja is observed on different dates each year, based on the Hindu lunar calendar.